usefulstuffs/ASUS-TUF-GAMING-FX505GE-Hackintosh/README.md

 <details>
   <summary><strong> MULTIBOOTING </strong></summary>

-  If you want to multiboot MacOS with other OS, follow the [dedicated OpenCore guide](https://dortania.github.io/OpenCore-Multiboot/)
+  If you want to multiboot MacOS with other OS, follow the [dedicated OpenCore guide](https://dortania.github.io/OpenCore-Multiboot/).
+If you want to use BootCamp for dualbooting MacOS and Windows, follow the instructions on [this page](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html).
 </details>

 <details>